Glucose challenge test

 - Gestational diabetes in an earlier pregnancy.

-- Having a medical condition associated with the development of diabetes, such as metabolic syndrome or polycystic ovary syndrome.
+- A medical condition linked to getting diabetes, such as metabolic syndrome or polycystic ovary syndrome.

 - Diabetes in a blood relative.